-The arrest of William Penn, 25, and Thomas Lee Penn, 18, in May 1966, after a 6-week killing spree in the East End of Richmond made national news.
+The arrest of William Penn, 25, and Thomas Lee Penn, 18, in May 1966, made national news after a 6-week killing spree in the East End of Richmond.

 Oscar E. Henderson testified that he had dated Cynthia Johnson and had been with her from about 2 or 3 o’clock in the afternoon of Sunday, May 8th, until about 11 or 11:30 that evening.
 He gave her a package of Marlboro cigarettes and about 90 cents in change.
 When he last saw the decedent they were at the corner of 25th and Venable Streets, and, following an argument between the two, she left going in the direction of 26th and Q Streets.

 On May 21, 20-year-old Addison Wilkins and 41-year-old Malcolm Norment, both white men, were killed and dumped in the 3600 block of East Richmond Road (near Oakwood Cemetery).
 The sixth victim, 52-year-old white man James Carter of Sandston, was shot twelve times in the stomach, back and head before he was discarded in some nearby woods in rural Henrico just east of of the city.

 The case was broken with the survival of the 7th victim: a 14-year-old Mosby School girl who was raped, shot twice, and left for dead.
 She recognized her attacker, who had boasted of killing two white men on May 21.